AxelUser/blog/content/posts/004-deconstructors/index.md

 }
 ```

 Deconstructed fields must be of same types and in same order and count, as they appear in `Deconstuct`.
-You can have as much configuration of deconstruction, as how many overrides of `Deconstruct` you have.
-One more thing - `Deconstruct` may be an extension-method.
+You can have as much configurations of deconstruction, as how many overrides of `Deconstruct` you have.
+One more thing - `Deconstruct` may be an extension-method!

-This is a synthetic example, but let's add new field `WordLength` to `WordStat` and write extension to get all those three fields:
+Let's add a new field `WordLength` to `WordStat` and write an extension to get all those three fields:
 ```csharp
 public static class Extensions
 {